 Pubs in England and Wales drop below 40,000 for first time on record

-It represents a drop of more than 7,000 over the past decade.
+It represents a loss of more than 7,000 over the past decade.

-The total number of pubs dropped below 40,000 during the first half of 2022, a fall of more than 7,000 since a decade ago.
+The total number of pubs dropped below 40,000 during the first half of 2022, a loss of more than 7,000 since a decade ago.

 Pubs that have disappeared from communities have been demolished or converted into other buildings like homes and offices, the research from real estate advisers Altus Group says.